PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :raises pg.ProgrammingError: table has no primary key or missing privilege

-This method inserts a row into a table, but instead of raising a ProgrammingError exception in case a row with the same primary key already exists, an update will be executed instead.
+This method inserts a row into a table, but instead of raising a ProgrammingError exception in case of violating a constraint or unique index, an update will be executed instead.
 This will be performed as a single atomic operation on the database, so race conditions can be avoided.

 Like the insert method, the first parameter is the name of the table and the